Progress Report

 We develop atmosphere-ocean sensors outfitted on virtual mooring drones (VMDs) which provide sufficient accuracy even in stormy environment with large hull motion caused by strong wind and high waves around the center of typhoons and waterproofness enough to withstand temporary submergence and heavy rainfall.

-In the first year (2002), atmospheric sensors were waterproofed and then tested in laboratory, water tank, and coastal waters by using VMD prototype #0 and #1.
-In the current year (2023), we conducted the first short-term open ocean test off the east coast of Philippines during R/V Mirai tropical ocean cruise to confirm waterproofing and accuracy of atmospheric sensor installed on #2 as well as oceanographic sensor.
+In 2022, atmospheric sensors were waterproofed and then tested in laboratory, water tank, and coastal waters by using VMD prototype #0 and #1.
+And then, we conducted a short-term open ocean test off the east coast of Philippines during 2023 R/V Mirai tropical ocean cruise to confirm waterproofing and accuracy of sensors installed on prototype #2.
+In 2024, we conducted the final open ocean test to assess weather resistance under typhoon-level stormy conditions in western North Pacific/Bering Sea in October-November.

 2. Outcome so far